Product Disclosures

 - Independent pharmacies

 - Our network is large enough to provide members with convenient access to local participating pharmacies while providing competitive generic and brand drug discounts.
-Eighty percent of retail pharmacies are in Cigna's national pharmacy network.
+Eighty percent of retail pharmacies are in our national pharmacy network.

-myCigna.com , provides personalized pharmacy plan information and helpful tools including our Prescription Drug Price Quote Tool.
-The Prescription Drug Price Quote Tool shows members drug prices specific to their coverage plan and lets them search for in-network pharmacies. - You can also obtain pharmacy information by contacting Cigna at the number on the back of your ID card.
+- Our member website, myCigna.com, provides personalized pharmacy plan information and helpful tools including our Prescription Drug Price Quote Tool.
+The Prescription Drug Price Quote Tool shows members drug prices specific to their coverage plan and lets them search for in-network pharmacies.

 "How many days' supply of most medications can I get without paying another co-pay or other repeating charge?"